-A third third application, once again coffee filter pouches, uses a unique sideways-mounted jaw fixture in the upper machine to form filter-paper paper pouches into the round shape to match coffee brewing machine baskets.
-This means the pouches are oriented vertically as they exit the sideways-turned initial jaws, and must be re-oriented via a transition funnel that twists the bag 90 deg to fit into into the lower bag.
+A third application, once again coffee filter pouches, uses a unique sideways-mounted jaw fixture in the upper machine to form filter-paper paper pouches into the round shape to match coffee brewing machine baskets.
+This means the pouches are oriented vertically as they exit the sideways-turned initial jaws, and must be re-oriented via a transition funnel that twists the bag 90 deg to fit into the lower bag.

 In all instances, the two sections are controlled independently via touchscreen HMI, and lengths, temperatures, and seal times are set independently.
 A clear enclosure allows easy windows into operations to monitor performance and correct any issues.

 During the demo, attendees asked about ensuring safe transfer from top to bottom bag.

 “Transfer is direct— in the top machine, the finished bag is formed nearly inside the top of the forming tube of the bottom machine,” said Stenske.
 “When the top seals are made and the bags are cut and released, it’s dropping straight down into the second bag.
 The machines have communication with each other, so the top machine makes the bag, the bottom machine is ready to accept it, and automatically goes through its cycle.”

 Other applications include snacks, trail mix, even single-serve pet food.
 As demonstrated, coffee applications used an auger filler from Spee-Dee.

 “Pretty much any product you want to run bag-in-bag, we can do that,” he concludes.